To file a claim for tax refund from the City and County of San Francisco, please fill out a Claim For Tax Refund form:

 - A settlement offer, if all of the information has been submitted; or

 - A formal denial.
 If a formal denial letter is sent to you, this means that our evaluation has determined that the City is not a fault and will not pay any money in response to your claim.
-You are free to write or speak to the Claims Division representative handling your claim and discuss the basis for the denial.
+You are free to write or speak to the Claims Division representative handling your claim.
 If your claim is denied and you wish to file a lawsuit against the City, you must file your lawsuit within six months from the date your denial letter is placed in the mail; or

 - Postponement of any action until medical treatment has been completed and bills and/or appropriate wage loss forms and payroll records are submitted.
 If you do not receive a formal denial of your claim, you have two years from the date of your accident to resolve your claim or file a lawsuit.